 *Side note: I typically pack WELL in advance, so it’s safe to say that having a 9-month old around the house has changed up my typical packing practices!

 When traveling internationally, you won’t get far without valid passports, visas and immunization records handy.
-Whenever possible, we encourage our clients to go online and apply for visas in advance to make the arrival process smoother (and quicker).
+Whenever possible, we encourage Ubuntu Travelers to go online and apply for visas in advance to make the arrival process smoother (and quicker).
 Additionally, I like keeping copies of our passports saved digitally and hard copies in our luggage, just in case!